0

-While fleas are traditionally active from April to November, modern central heating has turned them into a year-round issue.
-Fleas spread discomfort, disease and infection that can affect humans and animals.
+Fleas are traditionally active from April through November, but modern central heating has led to them becoming an all year round problem.
+They spread discomfort, disease and infection that can affect humans and animals.

 Regardless of the time of year, your home can become flea-free with careful planning and a rigorous treatment regimen!